matthew-andrews/ft-style-offline-web-app-part-4/README.md

 These might not sound like groundbreaking features - websites have been doing the first three since forever - but as usual the *appcache* gets in the way.

-// TODO Explain the problem of trying to serve two different **index.php**'s.

 In this version we will use a .htaccess file to use [Apache's mod_rewrite][B2].
 Mod rewrite is very widely documented and has been around for decades so I will use it without explanation.
 If you wish to use a different type of web server you may need to use a different URL rewriting technology.